 In about 2008, I experienced my first COLD winter.
 It was when we were living in Virginia and it pretty much snowed the entire month.
 Our old house (apparently) wasn’t insulted enough and I struggled to keep it warm without paying thousands of dollars to the electric company.
 The coldest area of the house was my office space and that’s when I found a way to keep myself warm as I started to work each day: a hot cup of coffee.

-Since one of David’s favorite things in life is enjoying a delicious cup of coffee with a baked treat, I decided to make our Millstone coffee experience even better with a batch of homemade biscotti.
+Since one of David’s favorite things in life is enjoying a delicious cup of coffee with a baked treat, I decided to make a batch of homemade biscotti.
 He loves biscotti because it’s able to stand up to frequent dunking in his coffee, so it’s one of my favorite things to make for him.

 In the past, I’ve made peppermint biscotti, eggnog biscotti, and even hot chocolate biscotti, but this time I decided to go for one of David’s all-time favorite flavors: coconut!
 And since I’m a bit fall-crazy right now, I decided to give it some pumpkin enhancements and make a Coconut-Pumpkin Biscotti.